 Eddie Kendrick – The Temptations original tenor vocalist

-Charles Barkley – NBA legend
+Charles Barkley – NBA legend, and Sport TV personality

 A.G.
 Gaston – One of America’s richest black businessmen and supporter of the Civil Rights Movement